Your AI is now a model risk problem.

 Annual cycles.
 Weekly model changes.
 Daily agent invocations.

 Traditional MRM was designed for models that changed quarterly and were independently validated annually.
 AI changes the cadence.
 Foundation models update weekly.
 Agents invoke tools thousands of times a day.
 Prompts evolve continuously.
-The CRO carries the risk — but the framework wasn't built for the velocity.
+The Chief Risk Officer carries the risk.
+But the framework wasn't built for the velocity.

 Examination scope is expanding.
-SR 11-7 was always implicit for AI.
+SR 26-2 was always implicit for AI.
 Now examiners are explicit.
-OSFI E-23, the EU AI Act, and DORA are all in scope at once — and the audit committee is asking whether the framework holds.
+OSFI E-23, the EU AI Act, and DORA are all in scope at once.
+And the audit committee is asking whether the framework holds.

 MRM frameworks, mapped to Reign